8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Investing
 :    You trade currency for an asset that historically increases in value over time with the intent of exchanging it for more currency than you paid at a later time.
 (Compare to saving, speculating, and gambling.)

+Limit order
+:    Specify the dollar amount for buying or selling securities.

 Lot
 :    A pool of assets (ex.
 Stocks) purchased at the same time and at the same cost basis.